issaceee/isaac-vault/Readings/Lecture Notes/PRE1W2 Metre.md

 2. **Prosodic stress** — formed through syntax and emphasis within sentences.
 3. **Focal stress** — used to alter meaning through emphasis (*I went OUT* vs *I went out*).

-Stress, therefore, is not a single acoustic property but a **composite effect** — involving loudness, pitch, and duration:contentReference[oaicite:3]{index=3}.
+Stress, therefore, is not a single acoustic property but a **composite effect** — involving loudness, pitch, and duration (Dasgupta 2025).
 In performance, stressed syllables are often slightly lengthened, louder, and higher in pitch, but none of these features alone defines them.

 Old English verse organised its rhythms by **patterns of stress and pitch**, not by syllable count.
 Modern English preserves traces of this system: the sense that meaning resides as much in emphasis as in words themselves.

 > **Mini-Essay — Stress as Syntax**
 >
-> In a line such as *“The things which I have seen I now can see no more”* (Wordsworth, *Ode: Intimations of Immortality*), stress falls not simply by grammatical rule but by emotional weight.
+> In a line such as *“The things which I have seen I now can see no more”* (Wordsworth, *Ode: Intimations of Immortality*, 1807), stress falls not simply by grammatical rule but by emotional weight.
 The crescendo of accent mirrors the loss the line mourns.
-Metre, in this sense, is a **syntax of feeling**: a system by which emotion finds measurable form.
+Metre, in this sense, is a **syntax of feeling**: a system by which emotion finds measurable form (Wordsworth 1807).

 ---

 ## Iambic Pentameter: Elastic Precision

 The **iambic pentameter** — five feet of alternating unstressed and stressed syllables — became the **signature rhythm of English poetry**, adaptable, flexible, and capacious.
 Yet it is not mechanical.
-As the lecture notes emphasise, “Shakespeare’s writing is sometimes split into 6–4,” revealing an underlying rhythm that breathes and shifts:contentReference[oaicite:4]{index=4}.
+As the lecture notes emphasise, “Shakespeare’s writing is sometimes split into 6–4,” revealing an underlying rhythm that breathes and shifts (Dasgupta 2025).

 > “So long as men can breathe, or eyes can see,”
-> — Shakespeare, *Sonnet 18*
+> — Shakespeare, *Sonnet 18* (Shakespeare 1609)

 The line contains an **implied caesura**, a pause that breaks the measure without violating it.
 Metre thus enacts tension between **rule and freedom**, **pattern and deviation**.
 Poetic meaning often resides precisely in this **counterpoint** between sense and rhythm.

 > **Mini-Essay — Metre as Counterpoint**
 >
 > Wordsworth observed that when reading blank verse, “it will be physically impossible to pronounce the last words or syllables of the line with the same indifference as the others.”
 The **“passion of metre”** forces a pause even when syntax urges continuation.
-This friction between syntactic flow and metrical closure generates poetry’s characteristic vitality — a pulse that never quite resolves, the sound of thought thinking against its own constraints.
+This friction between syntactic flow and metrical closure generates poetry’s characteristic vitality — a pulse that never quite resolves, the sound of thought thinking against its own constraints (Wordsworth 1804).

 ---